The primary key may not be changed after the table is created. You must drop and recreate a table to select a new primary key.

 Tables must have an odd number of replicas, with a maximum of 7.

-By default, cells cannot be larger than 64KiB before encoding or compression.
+Cells cannot be larger than 64KB before encoding or compression.

 Secondary indexes are not supported.